iquasere/UPIMAPI/README.md

 * ```output_directory``` can be any folder, existent or not, and
 * ```database.fasta``` is the filename of the reference database

-#### Reference database
+### 2.1.
+Reference database

 Several points to take notice about the reference database:
 * It must be either UniProt or a subsection of it (e.g. SwissProt, or all proteins of a specific taxon).
 UPIMAPI performs ID mapping with UniProt IDs, so the database must have those;
 * It can be supplied in either FASTA (.fasta) or DIAMOND (.dmnd) format.
 If in FASTA, UPIMAPI will create a new database in DIAMOND format for annotation;
 * There are four different ways to input reference databases to UPIMAPI:

-    ##### 1. Use the entire UniProt (or just SwissProt)
+#### 2.1.1.
+Use the entire UniProt (or just SwissProt)

 Using the UniProt database is a valid choice if the case study is a metagenome with a mostly unknown community composition.

 To use the entire UniProt database as reference for UPIMAPI, specify the database as ```--database uniprot```.

 If alternatively you only want to use SwissProt (the manually curated part of UniProt), specify the database as ```--database swissprot```.

-    ##### 2. Input tax IDs to build a more specific database
+#### 2.1.2.
+Input tax IDs to build a more specific database

 If, for both pure and mixed cultures, the taxonomic composition is known, UPIMAPI can build a database with the reference proteomes of the known taxa.

 To build a reference for specific taxa, specify the database as ```--database taxids```, and the tax IDs as ```--tax-ids taxid1 taxid2 taxid3 ...```.

-    ##### 3. Input a custom database
+#### 2.1.3.
+Input a custom database

 A custom database can be inputted if, for example, there is only interest in annotating proteins of a specific family (e.g. hydrogenases).
 Such a database must be manually built from UniProt.

 To input a custom database into UPIMAPI, specify it as ```--database path/to/database.fasta```.

+## 3. Information retrieval from UniProt

-## Columns and databases of information from UniProt
+### 3.1.
+Columns and databases of information from UniProt

 UniProt provides information for many different fields of information and cross-references.
 For the user's convenience, a default selection is provided:
 * **default columns:** ```Entry```, ```Entry name```, ```Gene names```, ```Protein names```, ```EC number```, ```Function[CC]```, ```Pathway```, ```Keywords```, ```Protein existence```, ```Gene ontology (GO)```, ```Protein families```, ```Taxonomic lineage (SUPERKINGDOM)```, ```Taxonomic lineage (PHYLUM)```, ```Taxonomic lineage (CLASS)```, ```Taxonomic lineage (ORDER)```, ```Taxonomic lineage (FAMILY)```, ```Taxonomic lineage (GENUS)```, ```Taxonomic lineage (SPECIES)```